-2. What's New for 2024-25 1.
-Introduction 2
+1. Introduction 2

-3. Who is Eligible?

-Organization Eligibility 2.
-What's New for 2024-25 2
+2. What's New for 2024-25 2

+ECE-WE Eligibility

-Organization Eligibility 3.
-Who is Eligible?
-2
+Organization Eligibility

+Facility Eligibility

 ECE Staff Eligibility

-4. Program Contacts5 Facility Eligibility 2

-ECE Staff Eligibility 3

 4. Program Contacts 5

+endix A: Definitions

 The Ministry of Education and Child Care acknowledges the territories of First Nations around B.C. and is grateful to carry out our work on these lands.